 DISCONTINUANCE OF PLAY – Optional Condition as prescribed in Appendix I is in effect.
 All practice areas are closed during suspension for a dangerous situation until the Committee has declared them open.
 Players who practice on closed practice areas will be asked to cease doing so; failure to comply may result in revocation of entry.

 SIGNALS FOR SUSPENDING AND RESUMING PLAY:

-CLOSE OF THE COMPETITION: The competition is closed when the champion has been announced, all scores have been posted, and the Committee has approved the results.
+CLOSE OF THE COMPETITION – The competition is deemed to have closed when the trophy has been presented to the winner or, in the absence of a prize ceremony, when all scores have been approved by the Committee.